 In the UK, Shell is encouraging the uptake of Electric Vehicles (EVs) by investing in charging infrastructure at home, at work and on the go.

-For customers on the go, we have an on forecourt charging offer, Shell Recharge, and have installed more than 30 EV charging points at our Shell retail sites to date, with plans to install hundreds more as the market grows.
+For customers on the go, we have an on forecourt charging offer, Shell Recharge, and have installed over 70 EV charging points at our Shell retail sites to date, with plans to install hundreds more as the market grows.
 These Shell Recharge points allow drivers to charge their cars in as little as half an hour.

 For customers who prefer to charge their vehicles at home or at work, we acquired the company NewMotion, one of the biggest charging point operators in Europe.